 The outstanding pastoral care that Clifton High School is renowned is one that underpins the education our Junior School children receive from highly qualified teachers and teaching assistants.

-The values of Love, Empathy, Curiosity and Direction are constantly reinforced and remain central to an education in our Junior School.
-We understand that pastoral care is at the forefront of a child’s wellbeing and development and with this our commitment, as educators, to our pupils is that they feel safe, secure and supported as valued members of our School community.
-Building and retaining confidence is key to our pupils believing that they are capable of achievement and there is no ceiling on their learning growth.
+Our values of Curiosity, Empathy, Love and Direction are constantly reinforced and remain central to an education in our Junior School with an understanding that pastoral care is at the forefront of a child’s wellbeing and development.
+Our commitment, as educators, to our pupils is that they feel safe, secure and supported as valued members of our School community.
+Building and retaining confidence is key to our pupils believing that they are capable of achieving and there is no ceiling on their learning growth.

 Our highly qualified teachers are a team who take time to understand each individual child in their care.
 If, at any stage, a child requires emotional or personal support, we have a fantastic professional team of on-site medical experts and counsellors.